Surface source and sink

 3Di does not cover all processes that can affect a water system.
 To allow users to add and extract water from the 2D surface domain, the Surface Sources and Sinks function is implemented.
 It allows users to define their own source and sink rates related to a certain process.
 An example would be to capture evaporation effects.
 These rates are treated similar to the other source and sink terms.

 The Surface sources and sinks is part of the scenario forcings, it forces the system to react to the input and it can differ per simulation.
-Therefor, the input is is not part of your schematisation, but is set in the API call.
-A more elaborate explanation about API calls and the specified input can be found apicalculations and on the site https://3di.lizard.net/api/v1/calculation/start/.
+Therefore, the input is not part of your schematisation, but is set in the API call.
+A more elaborate explanation about API calls and the specified input can be found here: 3Di Models & Simulations API.

 The actual surface source and sink discharges per computational cell are recorded in the 3di_results.nc file Results 3Di.
 Especially, in case of extraction of water, the quantities can differ from the input values in case the cell becomes nearly empty.
 In addition to these results, one can also generate aggregated results Aggregated output.
 The positive and negative cumulated results are required in case for using the water balance tool.